The Idea For The

 I came away from that visit with my own powerful, uplifting, and profoundly meaningful emotional experience: I wanted to keep bringing live music to patients and their families in these extremely trying circumstances in order to lift their spirits, ease their burden and help them understand they were not alone.

 Thus, the idea of Harmony & Healing was born.

-Now the goal is to get as many live musicians in front of as many hospital and hospice patients as we can, bringing them soothing and heartfelt live music that resonates in their souls, brings them solace and gives them hope for tomorrow.
+Now the goal is to get as many live musicians in front of as many patients in hospitals and hospices as we can to bring them solace and soothing, heartfelt live music that resonates in their souls, and gives them hope for tomorrow.

 I appreciate your support of Harmony & Healing!